penguineer/synctexng-rmq-server/README.md

 * If a large change is planned, it is best to open a feature request issue first, then link subsequent PRs to this issue, so that the PRs move the code towards the intended feature.

+If you miss a LaTeX package, which cannot be included in the request archive, or miss a language, please do not hesitate to open an issue or PR.

 ## License

 [MIT](LICENSE.txt) © 2025 Stefan Haun and contributors